dkkent/scopebound/replit.md

 # Scopebound - Multi-tenant SaaS Platform

 ## Overview
 Scopebound is a modern multi-tenant SaaS application built with Next.js 14, providing a foundation for building SaaS products with team collaboration features.
 It features secure authentication, organization management, and a clean, productivity-focused design system inspired by Linear and Notion.
-The platform includes AI-powered client intake form generation using Claude AI and a comprehensive project management system with organization-based access control.
+The platform includes AI-powered client intake form generation, AI-powered timeline generation, and an AI-powered scope exploration chat feature that enables clients to discuss scope changes and request change orders directly on shared timeline pages.

 ## User Preferences
 Preferred communication style: Simple, everyday language.